 If a participant engages in harassing behavior, the Lead Pipe Editorial Board may take any action they deem appropriate, up to and including expulsion from all Lead Pipe spaces and identification of the participant as a harasser to other Lead Pipe members or the general public.

 We appreciate and invite your comments and discussion about articles on In the Library with the Lead Pipe.
 Constructive criticism is one of our primary goals, and we applaud it in our readers.
 Comments that violate our Code of Conduct, disregard the article’s topic, or fail to add to the discussion will be deleted.
-We do not edit comments except by request of the poster.

 If you need more information on any of the social justice topics referenced in this document we suggest you start with some of the following resources: